No-Cost Energy Saving Tips, Courtesy of Avista

 5° at night or when leaving your home for an hour or more to save even more on

-• Let natural sunlight into your home by opening window coverings on
+energy costs. - Let natural sunlight into your home by opening window coverings on

 south-facing windows to warm your home.
 Keep window coverings closed in rooms